What Do I Need to Start Playing Magic: The Gathering?

 Notes on Land/Mana

-After the decks are shuffled each player draws seven cards.
-All players start with 20 life and the first to reach 0 losses.
+After the decks are shuffled, each player draws seven cards.
+All players start with 20 life, and the first to reach 0 loses.

 What Do the Colors Mean?